How to Compute a Moving Sum: Definition of Windowed Recurrence

 Now suppose $X$ is a set and we have a sequence of functions $f_1, f_2, \ldots \in \Endop(X)$.
 If we want to notate the data describing the functions $f_i$, we may call the sequence of data $a_1, a_2, \ldots$, where the $a_i$ come from a second set $A$, and instead of $f_1, f_2, \ldots$, write $f_{a_1}, f_{a_2}, \ldots$, where $f_i = f_{a_i}$.
 What we really have now is a function $f\colon A \rightarrow \Endop(X)$ and a sequence of elements $a_1, a_2, \ldots$.
 Another common name for a function $f\colon A\rightarrow \Endop(X)$ is a {\em collection of functions indexed by $A$}, and in places we denote such an indexed collection $\theset{f_a: a\in A}$.
 To get from the indexed sequence of function $f_{a_1}, f_{a_2}, \ldots$ to a description of windowed recurrences in terms of set actions we use the well known correspondence between set actions $\bullet\colon A \times X \rightarrow X $ and functions $f\colon A \rightarrow \Endop(X)$ given by

-for $a \in A$, $x \in X$. \footnote{ This is {\em currying}, introduced by Gottlob Frege, and Moses Sch\"onfinkel, and popularised by Haskell Curry. } It follows that all results about set actions also hold for functions $f\colon A \rightarrow \Endop(X)$, and in places where it clarifies an explanation or a proof we will switch freely between the two notations.
+for $a \in A$, $x \in X$. \footnote{ This is {\em currying}, introduced by Gottlob Frege, and Moses Sch\"onfinkel, popularised by Haskell Curry, and implicit in the work of Cayley. } It follows that all results about set actions also hold for functions $f\colon A \rightarrow \Endop(X)$, and in places where it clarifies an explanation or a proof we will switch freely between the two notations.
 Translating the definition of windowed recurrence to the new setting gives the following definition.

 \begin{definition}[Set Action Windowed Recurrence] Let $A$, $X$ be sets, and let $\bullet\colon A \times X \rightarrow X$ be a set action.
 Let $x_0, x_1, \ldots$ be a sequence of elements of $X$, and $a_1, a_2, \ldots$ be a sequence of elements of $A$.
 Let $n$ be a strictly positive integer.
 Then the windowed recurrence of length $n$ corresponding to the action and the sequences $\theset{x_i}, \theset{a_i}$, is the sequence